-This toys has been a long time favorite for kids with severe profound disabilities.
+This easily activated toy has been a long time favorite for kids with severe profound disabilities.
 It activates easily, and has music and sound effects.

 The Sassy Fishy Fascination Station is also easy to spin with a swipe of the hand, and the suction cup bottom is great for attaching to highchairs or adaptive chair trays.
 It has different textures to feel, and makes softer sounds than the electronic toys.
 Sassy makes several toys similar to this one, including The Wonder Wheel Activity Center .